Deep Work Reading Habits: 9 Science-Backed Strategies for Focused Learning in 2026

 6. Design Your Environment for Deep Reading

-Studies show that remote workers achieve 22.75 hours of deep-focus work per week compared to just 18.6 hours for in-office workers.
-The difference isn't motivation—it's environment.
+Environment design — physical space, notifications, and digital hygiene — is the highest-leverage change for sustained deep reading.
+Studies from workplace analytics firm Qatalog show remote workers achieve 22.75 hours of deep-focus work per week compared to just 18.6 hours for in-office workers.
+The difference isn't motivation — it's environmental friction: fewer drive-bys, fewer notifications, clearer boundaries between shallow and deep modes.

 Your reading environment should signal to your brain: "It's time to focus."
 Here's how to set it up: